eduvpn/documentation/API.md

 Endpoint = vpn.example:51820
 ```

-You MUST use the `Expires` response header value to figure out how long the VPN
+For both OpenVPN and WIreGuard, you MUST use the `Expires` response header
-session will be valid for.
-When implementing the client, make sure you never
+value to figure out how long the VPN session will be valid for.
+When
-connect to the VPN server with an expired VPN configuration.
+implementing the client, make sure you never connect to the VPN server with an
+expired VPN configuration.

 Before using this configuration, your locally generated private key needs to
 be added under the `[Interface]` section, e.g.: